Constraint Learning in Multi-Agent Dynamic Games from Demonstrations of Local Nash Interactions: Experiments

 \subsection{Learning with Misspecified Constraint Parameterizations}

-Even with \textit{inaccurate} knowledge of the constraint parameterization, our method can still effectively approximate the true constraints.
-In particular, we simulate a constraint learner who mistakenly believes that the ellipse-shaped collision-avoidance constraint underlying an interaction demonstration is a union of box-shaped constraints (Fig. \ref{fig:boxes_for_ellipse}).
+We simulate a constraint learner who mistakenly believes that the ellipse-shaped collision-avoidance constraint underlying an interaction demonstration is a union of box-shaped constraints (Fig. \ref{fig:boxes_for_ellipse}).
 Despite this incorrect belief, our method still reasonably approximated the ellipse-shaped collision avoidance constraint as the union of three boxes with zero stationarity.
-This result also illustrates that given a constraint parameterization, the number of constraint sets recovered can be flexibly adjusted as needed to explain the demonstration's optimality.
+This result illustrates that given a constraint parameterization, the number of constraint sets recovered can be flexibly adjusted to explain the demonstration's optimality.